benmorehouse/std/buffer.md

 	You should make a CLI Client for Timesaver
 	Make a contribution to go for github

-#data structures

-	Make the data structures to where they are able to take in any variable with an interface of some sort Make a trie in golang that you can use in other languages

-#Kara

-	Need to be able to reach patients.
-Be able to reach them all efficiently.

-# Press MQ when you are finished
+# Hit MQ when you are finished

+current git location: /Users/benmorehouse/repositories/backlog